This week: Your Worst EnemyEdited by: LJPC - the tortoise

 To my delight, some writers took the time to comment on my last newsletter: "Suffering Defeat" Thank you!

 Comments listed in the order they were received.

-BIG BAD WOLF submits "Dead Rising: Your Story" and writes: Zombies are those uninvited guests to a party.
+BIG BAD WOLF Is Thankful submits "Dead Rising: Your Story" and writes: Zombies are those uninvited guests to a party.
 Hopefully you have plenty of leftovers, not to mention a good crowbar.

 I know an author who likes to throw “Zombie Prom” parties to promote her book.
 In that case, zombies ARE invited!

 Vampyr14 writes: Happy New Year!
 I think I'm reaching the 200+ mark for rejections too, but I'll just keep on truckin'.
 There isn't any other way...
 I hope 2014 is full of acceptances for you, and devoid of rejection.